LauraHingley/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 At the end of the last example we used a regular pipe to pass the tuple to the function instead of to the extracted value.
 In practice this often happens as the last step because we can't put off handling errors forever.
 And nor should we, code is confident when we can handle errors all in one place.
-This last function that knows about errors expects a tuple and not just the value to label this difference I normally name them `handle_something`.
+This last function that knows about errors expects a tuple and not just the value  - to label this difference I normally name them `handle_something`.

 So does considering monads in a pipeline help or hinder your thinking?
-I think so but and have managed to use a result pipeline in a couple of places so far.
+I think it helps and have managed to use a result pipeline in a couple of places so far.
 If you are able to try it out do let me know how it goes.

 ### Resources